statamic/docs/content/collections/extending-docs/widgets.md

 For widgets, start with `php please make:widget examplewidgetname`.

 This will automagically set up the widget and create a base template file at `resources/views/widgets/examplewidgetname.blade.php`.
+It will also create a class 'Examplewidgetname'.
+Please note:  only the FIRST letter of the class name can be capitalized, otherwise, statamic will NOT find your Widget and will throw an error.

 ## Configuring